 Like most cancers outcome or prognosis of the patient with chronic myeloid leukemia depends on several factors.
 Many of these further depend on the person’s ability to respond to therapy.

 These prognostic factors are sometimes helpful when choosing treatment modalities and predicting possible outcome.

 Factors that are not good and are associated with shorter survival time are called adverse prognostic factors.
 Similarly some factors are good and predict a good response to therapy and better outcome.

-Adverse prognostic factors
+VIDEO Adverse prognostic factors

 These factors usually predict a worse outcome from treatment of CML.
 These include:-

 Patient in accelerated or blast phase – these phases of CML usually fail to respond adequately to therapy unlike those in chronic phase